-Google Adwords provides tools, so you can find out all sorts of information about a particular keyword, such as estimated bid price, volume, competitiveness, and more.
+Google Ads also provides tools, so you can find out all sorts of information about a particular keyword, such as estimated bid price, volume, competitiveness, and more.

 In keeping with our persona Jim, let’s say Jim needs a dentist for one of his kids.
 Jim searches for “children’s dentist near me.”

-Google Adwords will show us a range of keyword options with estimated monthly search volumes, level of competition, and its suggested bid.
+Google Ads will show us a range of keyword options with estimated monthly search volumes, level of competition, and its suggested bid.

 In this example of a dental query, we can clearly see “children’s dentist near me” has 1,000 monthly queries, and “children’s dentist” has 5,400 monthly searches.
 The suggested bid is $8.51 and $7.13 respectively.